musha1140/Ghosts-of-War-Crimes/README.md

+# ALL VISUALS HAVE BEEN REMOVED AS IT IS NOT 2025 YET
-# Ghosts of War Crimes
+### Ghosts of War Crimes
 Visualizing the devastating impacts of war crimes and crimes against humanity using interactive data visualizations and advanced filtering.

 ## Project Overview